clipperhouse/uax29/README.md

 ### Status

-- The [word boundary rules](https://unicode.org/reports/tr29/#Word_Boundaries) have been implemented.
+- The [word boundary rules](https://unicode.org/reports/tr29/#Word_Boundaries) have been implemented in the words package

+- The [sentence boundary rules](https://unicode.org/reports/tr29/#Sentence_Boundaries) have been implemented in the sentences package

 - We code-gen the Unicode categories relevant to UAX 29 by running `go generate` at the repository root.